An-am

-An-am (AN-am_{3}) (also Dingiram or Anam) was a ruler of the Old Babylonian period city of Uruk.
+An-am (AN-am_{3}) (also Dingiram or Anam; died c.
+1816 BC) was a ruler of the Old Babylonian period city of Uruk.
 He took the titles of "Shepard of Uruk" and "Army Chief of Uruk".
 An-am is known to be the father of the succeeding ruler Irdanene from the latter's year name "... brought a statue in gold representing Dingiram his father into the temple of Nanaia".
-Unlike the rest of the dynasty An-am and Irdanene had Sumerian names.
+Unlike the rest of the dynasty, An-am and Irdanene had Sumerian names.
 A royal hymn to An-am was found at Uruk.
 He restored the temples of An and Inanna "the ancient work of divine Ur-Nammu and Sulgi".